dhis2/developer-portal/docs/conceptual/git-workflow.md

     Change logs are a very important part of software documentation, and it is extremely easy to omit during the development process.
-It is also difficult and time consuming to create an accurate changelog for software as time passes.
+It is also difficult and time-consuming to create an accurate changelog for software as time passes.
 For example, the manually updated changelog in d2 lacks updates between 2017 and 2019, but looking at the commit history a lot has happened in that timespan.